sitinc/interactovery-py/README.md

 ## Installation

-This project requires Python 3.x.
+This project requires Python version range >=3.9 to <3.12.
 Below are the instructions to set up the environment for this project.

 ### Installing interactovery module

-You can install the interactovery module frmo PyPI:
+You can install the interactovery module from PyPI:

 ```bash
 pip install interactovery